 There is a plethora of trade school jobs to opt for and deciding upon one may be confusing.
-This article lists the 20 highest paying trade school jobs to pursue that are high in demand and are expecting to see employment growth.
+This article lists the 25 highest paying trade school jobs to pursue this year that are high in demand and are expecting to see employment growth.
 We have also listed the average annual wage and average hourly wage along with the employment-related statistics concerning each job.
 The statistics provided will help students make informed choices about which career they want to opt for.

 |Trade School Jobs||Average Annual Wage|